David Hockney: Personal life

-Hockney came out as gay at the age of 23, while studying at the Royal College of Art in London.
+Hockney came out as gay when he was 23, while studying at the Royal College of Art in London.
 Britain decriminalised homosexual acts seven years later in the Sexual Offences Act 1967.
 Hockney has explored the nature of gay love in his work, such in as the painting We Two Boys Together Clinging (1961), named after a poem by Walt Whitman.
 In 1963 he painted two men together in the painting Domestic Scene, Los Angeles, one showering while the other washes his back.

 In the summer of 1966, while teaching at UCLA, he met Peter Schlesinger, an art student who posed for paintings and drawings, and with whom he became romantically involved.
-Another of Hockney's romantic partners was the subject of his work was Gregory Evans; the two met in 1971 and began a relationship in 1974.
+Another of Hockney's romantic partners who was the subject of his work was Gregory Evans; the two met in 1971 and began a relationship in 1974.
 While no longer romantically involved, they still work together, with Evans managing the David Hockney Studio.
 Hockney's current partner is longtime companion Jean-Pierre Gonçalves de Lima.
 Also known as JP, he also works with Hockney in his studio as his chief assistant.

-On the morning of 18 March 2013, Hockney's 23-year-old assistant, Dominic Elliott, died as a result of drinking drain cleaner at Hockney's Bridlington studio; he had also earlier drunk alcohol and taken cocaine, ecstasy and temazepam.
-Elliott was a first- and second-team player for Bridlington Rugby Club.
-It was reported that Hockney's partner drove Elliott to Scarborough General Hospital where he later died.
-The inquest returned a verdict of death by misadventure and Hockney was never implicated.
-In November 2015 Hockney sold his house in Bridlington, a five-bedroomed former guest house, for £625,000, cutting all his remaining ties with the town.
+In March 2013, Hockney's 23-year-old assistant, Dominic Elliott, died as a result of drinking drain cleaner at Hockney's Bridlington studio; he had earlier taken both drugs and alcohol.
+Hockney's partner drove Elliott to Scarborough General Hospital where he later died.
+The inquest returned a verdict of death by misadventure.
+In November 2015 Hockney sold his house in Bridlington ending his connections with the town.

+Next he moved to Normandy and lived in Rumesnil, near Beuvron-en-Auge, until 2023, before returning to London.
 He holds a California Medical Marijuana Verification Card, which enables him to buy cannabis for medical purposes.
-He has used hearing aids since 1979, but realised he was going deaf long before that.
-As of 2018, he kept fit by spending half an hour in the swimming pool each morning, and could stand for six hours at the easel.
+He has used hearing aids since 1979, but realised he was going deaf long before then.
+As of 2018, he has been keeping fit by spending a half hour in the swimming pool every morning; he has been able to stand for six hours at the easel.

 Hockney has synaesthetic associations between sound, colour and shape.

 Collections

-Many of Hockney's works are housed in the 1853 Gallery at Salts Mill in Saltaire, near his hometown of Bradford.
+Many of Hockney's works are housed in the 1853 Gallery at Salts Mill in Saltaire, in his hometown of Bradford.
 Another large group of works are held by The David Hockney Foundation.
 His work is in numerous public and private collections worldwide, including: